Get a Quick Online Quote: Register or Login

 • It is possible to increase the complexity of mechanical designs, which also improves the degree of freedom for optimized housing solutions.

-During the PCB design process, certain considerations must be taken into account for final product size variations.
+To properly assess rigid flex during the PCB design process, certain considerations must be taken into account for final product size variations.
 In the manufacture of rigid flex boards, the flexible polyimide core will shrink once the bonded copper foil is etched away.
-This variation must be accounted for in the design process.

-The final assembly process requires the flex portions to be bent into shape, stressing the flex laminations with the potential to cause stress fractures.
+The final assembly process requires the flex portions to be bent into shape, stressing the flex with the potential to cause fractures.

 We are experts in rigid flex fabrication.
 Call us for help in the design process: 800.SFC.5143 or chat with our expert staff.